 How Does a 4-of-a-Kind Hand Rank?

 There are 624 different 4-of-a-Kind hand combinations and 156 different ranks of 4-of-a-Kind in a 52-card deck.
-Because poker hands are made up of five cards, the kicker is used.
+Because poker hands chances of winning are made up of five cards, the kicker is used.

 Even though the Quad Queens have an ace kicker and the Quad Kings have a two kicker, hand ranks higher than